metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Looks like Seahawks are committing to bracket coverage on Davante Adams, Will be interesting to see how Green Bay adjusts to give Adams open windows.

 Mason Crosby is just terrible.

+Green Bay being able to succeed on short-yardage runs against the likes of Bobby Wagner is impressive.